10 to Watch 2014 Criteria and Nominating Jury

 What We're Looking for in 10 to Watch Nominees

-Here's a guide to the kinds of filmmakers we hope to identify as 10 to Watch for 2013:
+We review and consider every nomination that we receive.
+Here is a guide to the kinds of filmmakers we hope to identify as 10 to Watch for 2014:

 - Someone whose creative endeavors would greatly benefit from a vote of confidence from her or his peers.